Afghanistan running out of oxygen as COVID surge worsens | Health

 “It's not enough.
 They are outside like this all day,” he said.

-Sakhi Ahmad Payman, chairman of the Afghanistan Chamber of Industries and Mines, who was inside the plant has made a tour of the oxygen plants in the city, said all nine facilities in Kabul were overwhelmed.
-Countrywide he said Afghanistan has 30 oxygen-producing plants, and all are unable to keep up with demand.
+Sakhi Ahmad Payman, chairman of the Afghanistan Chamber of Industries and Mines, who was inside the plant having made a tour of the oxygen plants in the city, said all nine facilities in Kabul were overwhelmed.
+Countrywide he said Afghanistan has 30 oxygen producing plants, and all are unable to keep up with demand.

 Payman blasted the government.